jonathongardner/slots-jwt/README.md

 The current features in slots are:
 - Database Authenticatable: stores a password in the database using Secure  Password.
 If other methods are desired for authentication like LDAP just do not include this module and create a method `authenticate` in the model.
-- Approvable: Requires user to be approved before the account is valid.

 ## Getting started
 Slots 0.0.1a works with Rails 5.
 Add this line to your application's Gemfile: